eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: proxy.maxCBDDepth***

-The Concise Boundary Description is used for viewing and editing resoures.
+The Concise Boundary Description is used for viewing and editing resources.
-By default up to a max of 5 Blank nodes are traversed for calculation.
+By default, up to a maximum of 5 Blank nodes are traversed for calculation.
 Increasing the max fetch will support deeper constructs, but will also add to loading time.